Why War Criminals Watch?

 The prohibition against war crimes is thus absolute.
 As U.S. Justice Robert Jackson proclaimed at Nuremberg: “No grievances or policies will justify resort to aggressive war.
 It is utterly renounced and condemned as an instrument of policy.
 The same applies to other war crimes as well.
 The war crimes of one’s opponents are no justification for one’s own.”
 As he further stated, “If certain acts of violation of treaties are crimes, they are crimes whether the United States does them or whether Germany does them, and we are not prepared to lay down a rule of criminal conduct against others which we would not be willing to have invoked against us.”

 We find, however, that because of the political and military power of the United States, that U.S. war criminals are not being brought to court for reckoning.
 The United States has refused to put itself under the jurisdiction of the International Criminal Court, making it extremely difficult and time consuming to hold any U.S. official subject to criminal investigation and prosecution.
+And, we see that in the accusations brought against the Israeli government and Netanyahu in particular by the International Court of Justice and the International Criminal Court (which the U.S. never joined), the U.S. has completely ignored those cases including their calls for the arrest of Netanyahu and others.

 We have an obligation to prosecute war crimes and crimes against humanity after they occur as well as to stop the shameful policies that allow them to continue.

-During the Obama administration, an aggressive, full-scale whitewashing of the “war on terror” crimes was completed in August 2012, when Attorney General Eric Holder announced the closing without charges of the only two cases under investigation relating to the US torture program.
-This decision, said The New York Times, "eliminat[es] the last possibility that any criminal charges will be brought as a result of the brutal interrogations carried out by the CIA."
+During the Obama administration, an aggressive, full-scale whitewashing of the “war on terror” crimes was completed in August 2012, when Attorney General Eric Holder announced the closing without charges of the only two cases under investigation relating to the U.S. torture program.
+This decision, said The New York Times, “eliminat[ed] the last possibility that any criminal charges will be brought as a result of the brutal interrogations carried out by the CIA.”

-Several leaders accused of Bush-era war crimes remained in the Obama administration – for example, Stanley McChrystal, Robert Gates, David Petraeus, Jonathan Fredman, and, of course, John O. Brennan, former head of the CIA.
-All have been involved in military and domestic "national security" policy.
+Several leaders accused of Bush-era war crimes remained in the Obama administration – for example, Stanley McChrystal, Robert Gates, David Petraeus, Jonathan Fredman, and John O. Brennan, former head of the CIA.
+All have been involved in military and domestic “national security” policy.
 In April 2012 Brennan was the first Obama administration official to publicly acknowledge the CIA drone attacks in Pakistan, Yemen, Somalia, Libya, Afghanistan and elsewhere.
 In his speech at the Wilson Center, he argued for the legality, morality and effectiveness of the program.
 In 2011/2012 he also helped to codify the process, under the aegis of the Disposition Matrix database by which people outside of war zones are put on the list of drone targets.
-The reorganization helped "concentrate power" over the process inside the White House.
+The reorganization helped “concentrate power” over the process inside the White House.

 As for targeting U.S. citizens for drone attacks, former Attorney General Eric Holder openly adduced a new “permission” for such killing with the disingenuous claim that the “due process” clause of the 5th amendment does not require “judicial process.”
 In other words, the President can legally kill U.S. citizens by doing “due process” in the White House.